cyberkidpk/p-pro-nx-angular/p-pro-ng-nx/README.md

 <p> #P-PRO-NG-NX project
-  is just for demo and guidance purpose, below are the prerequisites before running code</p>
+  is just for demo and guidance purpose, below are the prerequisites before running the code</p>

 *Step 1*
 1. Install the latest version of **Node Js**